monogres/postgres/README.md

   able to have a reproducible build.

 > [!NOTE]
-> **This repo solely exists to maintain a set of patches that enable Postgres
+> **This repository solely exists to maintain a set of patches that enable
-> reproducible builds**.
+> Postgres reproducible builds**.
 >
 > The long-term goal is for these patches to be upstreamed.
 Once that happens,
 > this mirror will no longer be needed for future PostgreSQL versions but it